Malleswaribai/RedStore/README.md

 * Created admin panel where admin can add the products or remove the products or track the order and can change the order status.
 * Deployed using Heroku and AWS RDS.

+## Hidden Features
+* Here I have used Ajax Requests for better user experience .
+* Used Session storage to store the session data like user data who is logged in.
+* Used Local Storage of browser while applying filters one category , brand and then search .
+* Using ajax this web application will give feel of a react application .

+## Tech Stack
+#### Back-End : Node.js
+#### Front-End : Ejs , Boot Strap and JavaScript
+#### Database : MySql
+#### Frame Works : express , jQuery , ajax
+#### Deplyoment : Heroku (Node Server) and AWS RDS(Mysql DataBase)

 Live Url : https://redstore1.herokuapp.com/

 # Pages on the Site: